Kyboky/MiniPhotomat/README.md

 	docker container start miniphotomath_container

-After starting container use your phone or other device and open browser.
+After starting container use your phone or other device with camera, open browser and type
-In browser type

 	https://[pcip]:5000/